 -Provide you with a spreadsheet so that you can use the RRC in your deal.

 -Show you how to think like a deal-maker instead of a hapless rookie entrepreneur.

 -Provide you with a sample RRC agreement you can use to save thousands in legal fees.

-Get your copy of the new Closing Investors Like a Deal-maker today!
-The regular price is $99.95 but the first customers will it get for $49.95
+Get your copy of How Dealmakers Close Investors today!
+The regular price is $99.95 but today it’s only $79.95

 If You Are Thinking of Passing on This Deal Take This Test